AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user is attaching and customizing a template, they are asked to deselect tasks that they do not want to include.
 However, none of the tasks display as selected, and the user cannot deselect them.

+**"Locale" fields now have more specific labels**

+*Terminology*

+To make the function of the "Locale" fields more clear, we've updated their labels.

+* The "Locale" field on the user profile is now labeled "Email Locale"
+* The "Locale" field found in the Setup > System > Customer Info area is now labeled "Default Email Locale"

+The functionality of these fields has not changed.

 **Issues when creating timesheets**

 *Timesheets*